 1. Pre-Engagement and Scoping

-Before penetration testing of web application begins, the objectives, rules of engagement and scope are set.
+Before penetration testing for web application begins, the objectives, rules of engagement and scope are set.
 It is documented clearly for pentesters and companies.

 This includes: